Mashiane/BANanoVuetifyAD3/README.md

 ## (Optional) Running the Kitchen Sink Demo WebApps

+A demo containing all the Vuetify components and some extras named 'The New Awesome Kitchen Sink' is available [online](https://https://mashiane.github.io/BANanoVuetifyAD3/).

-The Demo WebApps above are configured to be published on the Laragon Development Server, however you can publish them on any web server by changing the source code.
+You can also download this kitchen sink and run it on your PC.
+Please note that all the WebApps showcases here are configured to be published on the Laragon Development Server, however you can publish them on any web server by changing the source code.

 To change the publish path, open the B4J project and in the Main Module change the path specified on the "Publish" string variable to suit your  needs.